curl/everything-curl/cmdline/progressmeter.md

 line.

-When curl does parallel transfers, it might only have size information about a subset of the data until very late in the process, which makes it often show a few blank fields.
+When curl does parallel transfers, it might only have size information about a subset of the data until late in the process, which makes it often show a few blank fields.
 For example it cannot tell a total expected transfer time until it knows the expected content size of all involved transfers.

     DL% UL%  Dled  Uled  Xfers  Live Total     Current  Left    Speed 88  --  2682K     0    57    70  --:--:--  0:00:07 --:--:-- 1190k